krowflow/genie-whisper/memory-bank/progress.md

   - Collapsing multiple consecutive spaces into a single space.
 - Example Input: `"   Hello\tworld\n\nthis   is   a    test. "`
 - Example Output: `"Hello world this is a test."`

+### splitTranscriptIntoSentences(text: string): string[]

+- Purpose: Splits a transcription text into an array of individual sentences.
+- Behavior:
+  - Handles empty input by returning an empty array.
+  - Splits the text by periods (.).
+  - Trims whitespace from each resulting sentence.
+  - Filters out any empty sentences.
+  - Adds back the period to each valid sentence.
+- Example Input: `"Hello world.
+This is a test.
+Another sentence."`
+- Example Output: `["Hello world.", "This is a test.", "Another sentence."]`